Large Deviations of Mean-Field Jump-Markov Processes on Structured Sparse Disordered Graphs: Abstract

 \section{Abstract}

-We prove a Large Deviation Principle for Hawkes Processes on sparse large disordered networks with a graphon structure.
+We prove a Large Deviation Principle for { jump-Markov } Processes on sparse large disordered network with disordered connectivity.
+The network is embedded in a geometric space, with the probability of a connection a (scaled) function of the spatial positions of the nodes.
+This type of model has numerous applications, including neuroscience, epidemiology and social networks.
+We prove that the rate function (that indicates the asymptotic likelihood of state transitions) is the same as for a network with all-to-all connectivity.
 We apply our results to a stochastic $SIS$ epidemiological model on a disordered networks, and determine Euler-Lagrange equations that dictate the most likely transition path between different states of the network.

 {\fnsymbol{footnote}}